qerty2006/qerty2006.github.io/_posts/2025-1-19-VideogameComputers.markdown

 https://vincenttam.github.io/javascripts/MathJaxLocal.js"></script>

-With the fires nearing UCLA last week, I evacuated back home, dreading online classes but content with the idea that now I have slightly more free time to binge watch Youtube gaming channels.
-However, since I kept on watching videos by channels by Linus Tech Tips and other technical channels, the almighty Youtube algo threw a curveball straight into my feed and now I got videos of people building full computers from Minecraft redstone.
-With the image of running Minecraft on a redstone computer ***while*** playing Minecraft firmly ingrained in my head, I wanted to make a post showing off the technical prowess of gamers, displaying the variety of games that you can build a full (but laggy) computer in and a little description of Turing machines and their importance in all of this.
+With the fires nearing UCLA last week, I evacuated back home, dreading online classes but slightly happy with the idea that now I have a little more free time to binge watch Youtube gaming channels.
+However, since I keep watching videos by channels by Linus Tech Tips and other technical channels, the almighty Youtube algo threw a curveball straight into my feed and now I get videos of people building full computers from Minecraft redstone and Factorio conveyor belts.
+With the image of running Minecraft on a redstone computer ***while*** playing Minecraft firmly ingrained in my head, I wanted to make a post showing off the technical prowess of gamers, displaying the variety of games that you can build a full (but laggy) computer in, along with a little description of Turing machines and their importance in all of this.

 ## Minecraft (obviously)